MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-ledger.md

 ## Enabling your Ledger Nano S to work with MyCrypto

 In order to make your Nano S work with MyCrypto, we will need to enable browser support.
-We are also going to enable contract data while we're at it, so we can have the ability to create token transfers as well.
+We are also going to enable "contract data" or "blind signing" while we're at it, so we can have the ability to create token transfers as well.

 ![Ethereum app](../../assets/how-to/migrating/moving-from-mycrypto-to-ledger/ethereum-app.jpg)